Application Procedure at a Glance

 - Step 8: Revise Your Statements

 Now that your statements are done, you should seek some Peer Reviews to get feedback on your writing.
 Don’t take criticism as insults--even your professors and your favorite authors have editors that look over their work.
-Rather, peer reviews simply allow your work to be seen in ways you’ve probably never considered, which is exactly how the scholarship committee will read your statements when they review your application.
 It’s best to learn now rather than later how someone other than you reads your statements.

 There are several people you can get peer reviews from:

 UAA also has a Writing Center where you may receive constructive criticism from an official UAA Writing Consultant.
 They specialize in research essays and creative writing papers.
 You don’t have to make an appointment at the LC Writing Center; it’s free to walk in.

 Don’t be ashamed of seeking help.
 The best writers don't do things perfectly in the first draft, but are open to making changes to their writing so that it can be the best it can be.

 - Step 9: Campus Deadline Submission

 When you have your documents in order, you’ll now want to make sure you submit them to your advisor before or by the application deadlines.
 Remember, the Campus Deadline is different from your scholarship’s National Deadline.
 The Campus Deadline usually comes at least a month before the National Deadline.
 However, some scholarships don’t have a Campus Deadline, so be sure to check with your advisor if you are unsure about your scholarship's deadlines.

 Once you submit your application materials to your advisor, you’ll then be required to attend a Campus Interview.
 Expect it to happen within 1-2 weeks later.
 Your advisor will work with you to schedule it at a reasonable date and time convenient to all parties involved.